DanelAdatia/ReactJs-Responsive-Application/README.md

 #video:  https://www.youtube.com/watch?v=Pmb2RIIvef4

-# ReactJS Tailwind CRUD Application
+# ReactJS Tailwind Application

-This is a ReactJS web application that allows users to perform CRUD operations on data stored in a JSON file.
+This is a ReactJS web application that allows users to perform operations on data stored in a JSON file.
 The application is built using Tailwind CSS for styling and Font Awesome for icons.
 The application also uses React Router for navigation and React ChartJS 2 for displaying data analytics.

 ## Features

-- Create, read, update, and delete data stored in a JSON file
+- Create, read, like, share, comment and delete data stored in a JSON file
 - Fully responsive design using Tailwind CSS
 - Iconography using Font Awesome
 - Navigation using React Router